 The code for the rating bar is written in XML/CSS with Ajax “refreshing”, possibly every few milliseconds timed with random numbers, with human input values from a library of changing XML/CSS code to thwart robots and regex pattern matching.
 There will be a way to add random numbers and characters to code that .css main template file understands is within a range of acceptable values to re-define radio buttons.
 There will be attempts to animate (DHTML), change size and color of radio buttons/comments boxes and bar as OCR robots will still be able to give their pages an unfair high ranking, and punish their competition with low ratings.
-There will be an attempt to remove all ratings/comments such that the ratings do not fall into the standard deviation of the anticipated Gaussian distribution of data.
+There will be an attempt to remove all ratings/comments when the ratings do not fall into the standard deviation of the anticipated Gaussian distribution of data.
 Still, the best way to thwart robots is not with laws or technology, but by keeping your advertising free – commission-based, if the website has a high enough pre-Woodrank, discussed at https://www.PandaBusters.com

 See Sign-up/log-in Free as a Rater – Free Ad Credits! to learn point system and how to get discounts, win raffles, for rating and commenting on pages, and engaging in social media.